aguerrerolopez/aguerrerolopez.github.io/_pages/about.md

 🌟 **Latest Buzz** 🌟
 ------

 - **March 2024**: 📢 Exciting news!
+Along with the dataset, a descriptive preprint of the dataset is also public!
+Perfect for understand how to use the dataset, it comes with some code to launch your first experiments!
+[Check it out now](https://arxiv.org/abs/2403.02371).

+- **March 2024**: 📢 Exciting news!
 We've released a groundbreaking public dataset on Parkinsonian speech.
 Perfect for researchers!
 Use it wisely and don't forget to cite!
 [Explore now](https://zenodo.org/records/10777657).

 - **January 2024** 🚀: Dive into our latest breakthrough!
 Discover our new preprint on revolutionizing Clostridioide difficile ribotyping with cutting-edge probabilistic Machine Learning.
 [Check it out](biorxiv.org/content/10.1101/2024.01.24.576988v1)!